Please view our 2018 Training Schedule below.

-In order to encourage voter registration, Texas election law provides for County Vote Registrars to designate individuals to assist in the registration of eligible persons to vote.
+In order to encourage voter registration, Texas election law provides for County Voter Registrars to designate individuals to assist in the registration of eligible persons to vote.
 These individuals are appointed as Volunteer Deputy Registrars and operate under State rules and the supervision of the County Voter Registrar.

 To be eligible to serve as a Volunteer Deputy Voter Registrar, you MUST be: